 For more information, click on the helmet name.

-Part of the AGV STANDARDS project, the Pista GP continues AGV’s tradition of including motorcycle riders in the design process, with Valentino Rossi providing invaluable experience.
 Made fully out of carbon fiber, this beast’s natural habitat is the race track.
-This technological marvel is designed from the “inside out”, with “Human Engineering” concept in mind, which means that the design process begins with the parts that are directly in contact with the head, ensuring that none of vital requirements are compromised.
-It begins with the scanning of the rider’s head, and progresses from then on.
+This technological marvel is designed from the “inside out”, with “Human Engineering” concept in mind, which means that the design process begins with the parts that are directly in contact with the head, ensuring that none of the vital requirements are compromised.
+It begins with the scanning of the rider’s head and progresses from then on.

 As a result, some of the numbers this helmet puts up are tremendous.
 The residual impact force transmitted to the head is reduced by 36 percent in comparison with ECE regulations, easily surpassing the requirements.

-Adjustable ventilation and improved comfort are a few of the desirable features of this helmet.
-There is a small visor movement area, super light composite fiber shell, integrated ventilation system to reduce fog, and a dry comfort fabric interior, to reduce sweat, and ensure comfort with each use.
+- AGV Corsa Full Face Helmet: Adjustable ventilation and improved comfort are a few of the desirable features of this helmet.
+There is a small visor movement area, super light composite fiber shell, an integrated ventilation system to reduce fog, and a dry comfort fabric interior, to reduce sweat, and ensure comfort with each use.
 It also has fully removable and washable fabric interior.